Guitar Build Process

 Fret end dressing file

-Fret ends dressed and polished
+Fret ends dressed

 French polish rest of guitar